N3developertoolkit/neo-worknet/README.md

 var payload = new { Script = Convert.ToBase64String(script), Account = this.Account, Trace = this.Trace, Json = this.Json };
 Console.WriteLine(JsonConvert.SerializeObject(payload));
 ```

+## Worknet

+### Extending NEO Worknet

+Neo Worknet's capabilities can be extended through the use of plugins or modules.
+The [Neo Modules](https://github.com/neo-project/neo-modules/tree/master) package offers a variety of plugins compatible with both Neo and Neo Worknet.
+To utilize these plugins, simply copy the DLL files containing the plugins into either the ~/.neo/plugins directory or the /plugins directory located within the worknet executable folder.
+Upon initiation, Neo Worknet will automatically load and activate these plugins.

+As an illustrative example, we've included a sample Worknet plugin, WorkNetLogger, in the /workenet-ext directory.
+This plugin is designed to direct Worknet's logs to a specified file.
+It operates by reading the designated log file path from a custom config.json file, and then recording the logs into this file.

+If your Worknet plugin requires custom configuration, it's essential to ensure that the plugin class overrides the ConfigFile property.
+This enables the GetConfiguration() method to locate the config.json file.
+Without the override, the default ConfigFile value will be sourced from the PluginsDirectory property, which is relative to the assembly location.

+After building the plugin, copy both the "worknet-ext-filelogger.dll" and config.json files to the ~/.neo/plugins directory.
+Upon startup, Worknet will automatically identify, load and execute the plugin.
+If preferred, you may also create a /plugins directory within the same directory as the neo-worknet executable, and relocate the DLL to this /plugins directory.